atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 Inspired by recent advancements in NLP driven by deep learning (such as those in Neural Machine Translation by [Bahdanau et al., 2014](http://arxiv.org/abs/1409.0473)), I decided to try training a neural network to solve this problem.
 Specifically, I set out to construct sequence-to-sequence models capable of processing a sample of conversational written English and generating a corrected version of that sample.
-In this post I'll describe how I created this "Deep Text Correcter" system and present some encouraging initial results.
+In this post I'll describe how I created this "Deep Text Corrector" system and present some encouraging initial results.

-All code is available on GitHub [here](https://github.com/atpaino/deep-text-correcter), and a demo of this system is live [here](/dtc.html).
+All code is available on GitHub [here](https://github.com/atpaino/deep-text-corrector), and a demo of this system is live [here](/dtc.html).

 ## Correcting Grammatical Errors with Deep Learning
 The basic idea behind this project is that we can generate large training datasets for the task of grammar correction by starting with grammatically correct samples and introducing small errors to produce input-output pairs.
 The details of how we construct these datasets, train models using them, and produce predictions for this task are described below.

 ### Datasets
-To create a dataset for training Deep Text Correcter models, I started with a large collection of mostly grammatically correct samples of conversational written English.
+To create a dataset for training Deep Text Corrector models, I started with a large collection of mostly grammatically correct samples of conversational written English.
 The primary dataset considered in this project is the [Cornell Movie-Dialogs Corpus](http://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html), which contains over 300k lines from movie scripts.
 This was the largest collection of conversational written English I could find that was (mostly) grammatically correct.